Digital-Cookie/TET-TET/README.md

 ## How to play

-Use the `arrow keys` on your keyboard to move and the `space bar` to rotate the blocks.
+Use the `arrow keys` on your keyboard to move and the `spacebar` to rotate the blocks.

 ## Twist